 06 March 2014

-So I thought I’d put up some more information about the cycling expedition I am taking on with Andy, Anthony and Nick from the 10th May.
+So I thought I’d put up some more information about the charity cycling expedition I am taking on with Andy, Anthony and Nick from the 10th May.

 We are doing it over 8 days so about 115 miles a day with some serious climbing.
 Even with the training we are doing its going to be painful!
 We are doing it unsupported – carrying minimal baggage and staying in basic B&B and Youth Hostel accommodation.

 Quick link to our charity fund raising page is here.

 So here is the route we are planning to take each day along with the elevation profiles!
 Yes we are crazy!
 Note that Day 2/3 has changed slightly – will update the maps below when I get a moment.
 Route is still the same just shorter day 2 longer day 3.

 Total distance = 1,474 KM or 916 miles!

 If you can please do support our charities – we are riding for St Mungos Broadway (a homeless charity) and Royal Marsden Cancer (who provide world-class care for cancer patients, and undertake pioneering work in cancer research and education).

 You can make a donation via our fund raising page here.
 All donations help motivate us to go through the pain of training and it will be good to know we have your support when we are on the road doing it!